Scrappyz/Algebra-Calculator/README.md

 Can only solve basic equations for now.

 # How To Use
-1. Input an algebraic equation eg: 2x+5=15 (if its an expression, it will only simplify)
+1. Input an algebraic equation (if its an expression, it will only simplify)
+   Ex: 2x+5=15
-2. Input the variable you are trying to find.
+3. Input the variable you are trying to find.

 # Limitations